 Bank of America does a really nice job rounding out their credit card offerings to appeal to a variety of situations.
 The BankAmericard® credit card is just that – a card designed for a very specific purpose.

-The BankAmericard® credit card gives you an excellent 0% intro APR rate for 18 billing cycles on both purchases and balance transfers.
+The BankAmericard® credit card gives you an excellent 0% intro APR for 18 billing cycles on both purchases and balance transfers.
 Balance transfers must be made within the first 60 days of account opening.

 There isn’t an annual fee on the card, but there also aren’t any rewards or other perks built-in.
 To show how valuable this card can be, though, let’s dive into the key features: